 This classic Canterbury walk in Korowai/Torlesse Tussocklands Park, an hour west of Christchurch, takes you to Castle Hill Peak (1998m), the high point of the Torlesse Range.
 The scenery is starkly beautiful, with large areas of scree intermixed with colourful scrub and tussock.
 There are extensive views over mountains, valleys, lakes and the Canterbury Plains.

 You ascend steeply at first through tussock and then scree from Porters Pass (942m) to Foggy Peak (1741m), and then it’s fabulous views along a broad ridge the whole way to Castle Hill Peak.
 The final ascent is just steep and narrow enough to get the adrenaline flowing; at least it did for us on a very windy day indeed!
+In our first year living in New Zealand this was the only walk we repeated, as I wanted to do it with a bit of snow on the tops: see that post here.

 You could stop at Foggy Peak for already great views, but I think you’ll be more satisfied by continuing on to Castle Hill Peak.
 The whole walk can easily be fit into a day.
 Track notes at the end.